 On pages that include YouTube videos, cookies are set by Google so that they can show more relevant adverts to you.
 You can opt out via Google’s Ads Settings.

-On parts of our website, we use code provided by Google, Facebook, Twitter or Snapchat to serve adverts based on someone’s past visit (retargeting) and measure the effectiveness of our advertising campaigns.
-This code sets cookies which allow us to match our advertising to the right people on Facebook, Google and Snapchat and tells us which advert was the most successful.
+On parts of our website, we use code provided by Google, Facebook, Twitter, Snapchat, TikTok or LinkedIn to serve adverts based on someone’s past visit (retargeting) and measure the effectiveness of our advertising campaigns.
+This code sets cookies which allow us to match our advertising to the right people on Facebook, Google, Snapchat, TikTok and LinkedIn and tells us which advert was the most successful.

-You can opt-out of these cookies via the Facebook Your Information, Google’s Ads Settings, Twitter privacy controls and Snapchat Support pages or visit Your Online Choices and switch off behavioural advertising from a large number of companies.
+You can opt-out of these cookies via the Facebook Your Information, Google’s Ads Settings, Twitter privacy controls, Snapchat Support pages and LinkedIn account settings or visit Your Online Choices and switch off behavioural advertising from a large number of companies.

 On campaigns.cardiff.ac.uk, cookies may be set by Instapage that allow us to test and improve our marketing landing pages.